twbs/bootstrap/site/docs/4.3/getting-started/download.md

 npm install bootstrap
 {% endhighlight %}

-`require('bootstrap')` will load all of Bootstrap's plugins onto the `window` object.
-The `bootstrap` module itself does not export anything.
-You can manually load Bootstrap's plugins individually by loading the `/js/*.js` files under the package's top-level directory.
+`const bootstrap = require('bootstrap')` or `import bootstrap from 'bootstrap'` will load all of Bootstrap's plugins onto a `bootstrap` object.
+The `bootstrap` module itself exports all of our plugins.
+You can manually load Bootstrap's plugins individually by loading the `/js/dist/*.js` files under the package's top-level directory.

 Bootstrap's `package.json` contains some additional metadata under the following keys: